 Tokyo

-Tokyo, the capital of Japan and its financial, political and cultural center since the 19th century, is located on the east bank of Honshu and west of Tokyo Bay and close to the Sumida River.
+Tokyo, the capital of Japan, has been the country’s financial, political, and cultural hub since the 19th century.
+Situated on the eastern coast of Honshu, just west of Tokyo Bay and near the Sumida River, the city offers a unique blend of modernity and tradition.

 Top 3 landmarks in Tokyo: